jakwuh/webtip/tips/17-08-2017/Readme.md

 This is primarly the case when `babel` comes out.

-Keep your eyes open and look forward for the plugin implementation in the next tip!
+Keep your eyes open and look forward to the plugin implementation in the next tip!

 [1]: https://github.com/webpack/webpack/issues/1949
 [2]: https://github.com/webpack/webpack/issues/1949#issuecomment-289289959